andranikasd/CompTIA-Network-/README.md

 # CompTIA-Network

 Guide for preparations to CompTIA-Network + certification exam
+## About this notes
+This peace of sheet notes are taken exclusively for My usage, so if You don't like its format or spelling, shut the fuck up

 ## About the exam
 You will have a maximum of 90 minutes to answer the 90 questions on the